stancl/tenancy-docs/source/docs/v3/integrations/spatie.blade.md

 ## **laravel-activitylog** {#laravel-activitylog}

+Note: Activity's subject_id has to be an integer.
+E.g., to use the LogsActivity trait on a model, the model's ID has to be an integer.

 ### For the tenant app: {#for-the-tenant-app}

 - Set the `database_connection` key in `config/activitylog.php` to `null`.
 This makes activitylog use the default connection.